SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 Nomadic Elves do not vary in speech or script from Settled Elves.

 Each Elvish language has a "signed" equivalent which can be used in place of spoken speech.
 It is known as a separate language, and was developed for hunting, as sound travels far underground silence was preferred.
 Celestial is the only exception, and does not have a signed equivalent.

+### Gnomes

+Gnomes seldom live in the Vaal, and instead live in small villages scattered through the various caverns, in both lighted and unlit Vaal.
+Gnomes typically live in small quaint villages, and work on their clockwork mechanisms which the Dwarves trade for, and provide protection to.
+Gnomes are a prized people in the Vaal, being naturally adept at the creation and construction of machinery and delicate mechanisms.
+They tend away from religious matters, and prefer order.

+Short, slim, and typically very intelligent, Gnomes occupy high positions in various economies, and are a respected people.
+They are excellent miners, and excellent crafters.
+Gnomish built weapons, and contraptions are held in high regard.

+Most Gnomes live under the protection of Dwarven kingdoms, and they are fought over by those kingdoms, however they are rarely harmed by dwarves, being seen as too great a resource to allow to die.

+#### Gnomish Languages

+Gnomes speak Gnomish, Undercommon and typically Dwarvish, they more rarely speak Common.

+Gnomes write in Dwarvish, Elvish, and Common scripts.

+Each Gnomish language has a "signed" equivalent which can be used in place of spoken speech.
+Dwarvish does not have a "signed" equivalent.

 ### Halflings